 Version 10.9 Extends Security to Privileged Business Users

 We recently announced version 10.9 of the CyberArk Privileged Access Security Solution.
-This release is the first enterprise-grade Privileged Access Security solution to add functionality to extend security and credential protection for privileged business users, as well as delivering greater flexibility to reduce privilege-related risk across the enterprise.
+This release is the first enterprise-grade Privileged Access Management (PAM) solution to add functionality to extend security and credential protection for privileged business users, as well as delivering greater flexibility to reduce privilege-related risk across the enterprise.

 It’s well known that social engineering and phishing attacks are the most common form of cyberattack and that business leaders are often targeted by malicious attackers because they frequently have advanced access and are not directly in the purview of IT and security teams.
 While business leaders don’t typically have access to IT infrastructure and assets that would fall under the purview of IT and security administrators, they do require access to data, especially sensitive data, that are highly sought after.
 A few examples to consider:

 - A VP of Sales has access to sales pipeline figures, bookings, customer information and a whole lot more through their Customer Relationship Management tools.
 Sales and marketing teams rely on this information to inform their boards, partners and analysts.

 - An HR Administrator has access to employee information like performance reviews, time off requests and health care information — all of which is confidential.
 This data is typically stored in an HR specific business application like SuccessFactors, Zenefits or Namely.

 - A company’s CFO has the right to view information like W2s, company bookings and revenue projections, all information that can sway stock prices, cause employee tension and disrupt business.